What the Heck Is Recruitment Marketing, Anyway?

 And if there is anything I love, it’s tangible, quantitative data that proves the benefits of what we’ve all been buzzing about.

-iCIMS analyzed data from more than 760 human resources professionals and candidates in an effort to shed light on the rise and impact of the consumer candidate and the emerging trends within recruitment marketing.
+iCIMS analyzed hiring data from more than 760 human resources professionals and candidates in an effort to shed light on the rise and impact of the consumer candidate and the emerging trends within recruitment marketing.
 Fortunately, we were able to speak with iCIMS CMO Susan Vitale to get a better look at what the report has to offer recruiting professionals.

 “Essentially, we wanted to create this report to get a sense of how relevant recruitment marketing was for HR professionals,” Vitale says.